The Siegel Institute has a busy Fall scheduled planned. See what's happening on our Calendar of Events and plan to join us!

 The Siegel Institute will present a series of five workshops developed for women who are interested in enhancing their leadership potential...read more

-Register for the conference.
+Register for the workshops!

 I hope you enjoy discovering the various programs and projects offered by the Siegel Institute and that you will choose to attend some of our events.
-If you have any questions or would like more information about the Siegel Institute, please feel free to contact me!
+If you have any questions or would like more information about the Siegel Institute, please feel free to contact us.

 -Dr. Linda M. Johnston, Executive Director

 Recently released, Sports: Peacebuilding and Ethics, edited by the Siegel Institute's executive director Linda Johnston, shows that sports can be an effective mechanism for peacebuilding, especially when incorporated into conflict-resolution programs.
 Among the questions explored in the volume are: various aspects of culture and how they can help shape sports programs; the role of a coach in creating a culture of peace, and how this culture can fit into a peacebuilding process.
 Contributors also examine the role of sports in trauma relief programs in Rwanda; the role of universities in sports; and the role of sports in the demilitarization of child soldiers as well as tackle some of the legitimate concerns raised about using sports for peacebuilding.

 Congratulations Linda and contributors on this outstanding book!

 book summary from http://www.amazon.com/Sports-Peacebuilding-Ethics-Linda-Johnston/dp/141283885